 Here are all the reasons why you should take a working holiday and move abroad at least once in your lifetime.

-This week marks three years since I left Australia with my Canadian working holiday visa acceptance papers in one hand, and a one-way ticket to Vancouver in the other.
-It is not news around here that the experience profoundly changed my life.
+This week marks three years since I left Australia with my Canadian working holiday visa acceptance papers in one hand and a one-way ticket to Vancouver in the other.
+It’s not news around here that the experience profoundly changed my life.
 So much so I am already dreaming about my return next year.
 But I know the paradox of emotions you will inevitably feel before taking that first step.
 Am I doing the right thing?
 Will I find a job and an apartment?
 Is Vancouver (or Montreal, or Toronto) the place for me?
 Sometimes these nerves and fears can be overwhelming.

 But I want you to know the benefits of doing a working holiday in Canada far outweigh the disadvantages.
 Here are my top reasons why working abroad will be the best thing you ever did.

 10 reasons you should definitely, absolutely 100% do a working holiday

 The people I met in Vancouver – from my colleagues to fellow expats – shaped my working holiday experience.
 I don’t think I would have seen and done so much without them by my side.
 Each and every one of them made me feel like I belonged on the other side of the world, and I really appreciated that.
 When your family is in Australia, your friends in Canada will become like a surrogate family.
 I think that is what makes them all so special, and I know other expats agree.